Teaching Fellows Program

 Important Dates

-• Deadline for applications: February 1, 2024
+• Deadline for applications: March 3, 2025

-• Fellowships will begin on May 1, 2024
+• Fellowships will begin on July 1, 2025

-Appointment of Teaching Fellows
+Appointment of Generative AI Teaching Fellows

 • Teaching Fellows will develop and implement a teaching innovation project.